kylefmohr/Play_Random_SRXD_Custom/README.md

 If you find a bug or have anything you think should be change, opening issues and pull requests is always welcome!

+### On MacOS only:

+Upon first launch of the script, you'll get a pop-up prompting you to allow input monitoring for this program, you must do so for it to work.
+Additionally, every time you start the program, it will print out a message that says "This process is not trusted!
+Input event monitoring will not be possible until it is added to accessibility clients." **regardless of whether you've given it input monitoring permissions or not**